Robert C. Bauer, PhD

 - PhD, 2010 Genetics and Gene Regulation, University of Pennsylvania School of Medicine

 The Bauer Lab uses a mix of molecular biology, animal physiology, and functional genomics to translate human genetics studies into actionable biological mechanisms, with a specific focus on cardiometabolic traits.
 Current work in the lab includes continued research into the roles of Tribbles-1 in regulating plasma lipid metabolism in extrahepatic tissues, exploring the role of TRIB1 in non-alcoholic fatty liver disease, development of novel therapeutics targeting Tribbles-1 activity, and understanding the effects of common DNA variation on nearby gene expression through functional genomics (i.e. ATAC-Seq, CRISPR/Cas9 screen, etc).
+We also have ongoing projects related to lipid droplet formation, functional genomics of GWAS loci, and vascular biology in atherosclerosis.
 We have a strong interest in training the next generation of cardiometabolic translational scientists, and potential students and trainees are encouraged to reach out for potential opportunities to work in the lab.

 REGULATION OF LIPOPROTEIN METABOLISM BY ADIPOSE-SPECIFIC TRIBBLES- (Federal Gov)